maciejmroz/modern-scala-stack/Readme.md

 This obviously does not list every single library used, only the most major ones.
-Also, I stand firmly behind an opinion that what you do with the tech stack (both on product and process axes) matters a lot more than what your tech stack actually is.
+Also, I stand firmly behind an opinion that what you do with the tech stack (both on product and process axes) matters a lot more than what your tech stack actually is :)

 ## Style choices